 There is a large body of evidence that links ELF magnetic fields with biological changes.
 Possible health effects include a reduction in the immune system, abnormal foetal development, changes to cell growth and development, changes or interruptions to the brain and central nervous system (Professor Adey).
 Other linked or suspected health effects include breast cancer, miscarriage, depression and suicide.

-On the electromagnetic spectrum, high frequency (HF) is between 3kHz and 300GHz.
+On the electromagnetic spectrum, radio frequency electromagnetic energy (RF EME) is between 3kHz and 300GHz.
 At this level, as the two cannot be separated, we measure the combined electric and magnetic fields and refer to this as electromagnetic radiation.

-There is an ever-increasing range of sources for high frequency electromagnetic radiation as our society moves towards wireless technology – “getting rid of unsightly wires” and adding many layers of convenience to our lifestyles.
+There is an ever-increasing range of sources for radio frequency electromagnetic energy (RF EME) as our society moves towards wireless technology – “getting rid of unsightly wires” and adding many layers of convenience to our lifestyles.

 Sources include mobile phone towers, DECT cordless telephones, satellite transmitters, mobile phones, tablets and i-pads, wireless games such as Wii and X-Box, many baby monitors, wireless computer accessories including printer, keyboard, and mouse, wireless internet connections, smart meters and so on.

 Numerous health concerns have been linked with HF electromagnetic radiation.
 These include disturbed sleep, headaches, learning difficulties, concentration problems, fatigue, waking feeling unrefreshed, anxiety, depression, muscle and joint aches and pains, ringing in the ears, hearing loss, palpitations, and more.
 As well, there have been some links made to brain tumours, epilepsy, blood pressure, and lowered immunity.

 How Can I Use My Laptop or Device Safely?

 3. Laptops and devices have a massive advantage over the desktop computer, in the eyes of a Building Biologist.